MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-overview.md

 ## Step 7: Validate the cluster

-After deploying a server cluster, run the Validate-DCB tool to test networking, and use the Validate feature in Windows Admin Center.
+After deploying a server cluster, run the Validate-DCB tool to test networking, and use the Validate feature in Windows Admin Center by selecting **Tools > Servers > Inventory > Validate cluster**.

 ## Step 8: Deploy multi-site clusters